CarnegieLearningWeb/SRE-Public/README.md

 # SRE-Public
 Used for interview/coding challenges
-Assuming an Internet Gateway, VPC, route table, subnet & security group is already available, create the following through any IaC preferably Cloudformation.
-Any publically available template can be used as long as it's modified for this challenge.
+Assume an Internet Gateway, VPC, route table, subnet & security group is already available:

+The goal is to be able to deploy a cloudformation stack preferably using a Jenkins pipeline or any other code you're comfortable with (bash, python, SAM etc)

+The following resources should be created through code:

 •	Create a new ECS Fargate cluster called cl-test-cluster.
-•	Create a new service called cl-test-sevice-01.
+	Create a new service called cl-test-sevice-01.
 The container which the cl-test-service-01 runs in should be called cl-container.
 The task definition for this service should have 2 vCPU and 4 gigs memory.
 •	Add two environment variables (you can assume they were already defined for this service) with the values as following:

 Key            Value